bednarzk/power-outages-analysis/README.md

 ## Data Cleaning
 OUTAGE.START.DATE and OUTAGE.START.TIME:

 The original data contained two separate columns for the start date and time of the outage.
 I consolidated these columns into one column OUTAGE.START, which is a datetime variable.
 It will be easier to work with this variable as a datetime object later in exploration and prediction.
-Then, I dropped the old variables OUTAGE.START.DATE and OUTAGE.START.TIME, which now is entirely contained in OUTAGE.START and were repetitive otherwise.
+Then, I dropped the old variables OUTAGE.START.DATE and OUTAGE.START.TIME, which now are entirely contained in OUTAGE.START and were repetitive otherwise.

 OUTAGE.RESTORATION.DATE and OUTAGE.RESTORATION.TIME: